vsrinivas/fuchsia/public/lib/media/c/README.md

 - **audio_manager**: pointer to an opaque *fuchsia_audio_manager* struct
 obtained from the system via a *fuchsia_audio_manager_create()* call.
 - **device_id**: string representing the unique device identifier, received from the system as part of that device's fuchsia_audio_device_description.
-If NULL or empty then parameters for the default output device are returned.
+If NULL or empty, parameters for the default output device are returned.
 - **params_out**: pointer to memory allocated by the client, where system should copy default parameters for the specified device, via a *fuchsia_audio_parameters* struct.